GridTools/gt4py/docs/functional/architecture/0011-On_The_Fly_Compilation.md

 - keep components (including future ones) intercompatible as much as reasonably possible
 - allow per-use-case flexible composition of components

 The chosen architecture is composable workflows.
-Such workflows can be composed of workflow steps, which implement the workflow step protocol (`otf.workflow.StepProtocol`), provided each step's input argument type(s) matches the preceding step's return type(s).
+Such workflows can be composed of workflows and workflow steps, which implement the workflow protocol (`otf.workflow.Workflow`), provided each step's input argument type(s) matches the preceding step's return type(s).
 Any step customization should happen during workflow composition and *not* by passing options and flags along the workflow.

 The completed workflow can then be called with the input argument(s) of the first workflow step and it's return type will be the same as the last step's.